diaaeldinalhabieb/diaaeldinalhabieb/README.md

-# Diaaeldin Alhabieb

-## 🧠 About
+## About

 I approach data analysis as an **investigative and decision-support discipline** — starting with the business question, validating the evidence, and staying within what the data can legitimately support.

 **Question → Validation → Evidence → Analysis → Insight → Recommendation**

 My background in **legal investigation** strengthened my approach to evidence assessment, source verification, structured reasoning, and analytical documentation.
-I now apply that mindset to data and business analytics.
+I now apply that investigative discipline to data and business analytics.

 ---

-## 🔎 Core Strengths
+## Core Strengths

 - Business problem framing & analytical question design
 - Evidence-driven analysis & data validation